the-t-in-rtf/fluid-json-schema/docs/errorBinder.md

 # `gpii.schemas.client.errorAwareForm.clientSideValidation`

 This is an extended version of the `errorAwareForm` grade that adds client-side validation.
-It listens for all model changes, validating the model and updating the onscreen error messages.
+It validates the model content before submitting and prevents form submission if there are any errors.

 ## Component options